 Sharks: a rich biological organism for biomimicry

-Sharks have colonized all the seas and oceans of the globe.
+Sharks have colonised all the seas and oceans of the globe.
 There are about 500 different species.
 There are many reasons for this evolutionary success.
-Their highly developed olfactory system allows them to spot their prey from great distances underwater.
+Their highly developped olfactory system allows them to spot their prey from great distances underwater.
 In addition to this sense of smell, they are equipped with sensory organs called “Ampullae of Lorenzini” that allow them to detect electromagnetic fields present in water as well as temperature gradients.
 They are thus able to spot a muscle contraction and therefore locate their prey.
-But there's another characteristic of sharks that gave them an advantagecertain: their ability to move easily in water.
+But there's another characteristic of sharks that gave them an advantage: their ability to move easily in water.
 While not all sharks actually have a hydrodynamic shape, they do have an amazing feature that allows them to greatly increase their ability to move through water with little energy expenditure: the structure of their skin.

 The hydrodynamics of shark skin

 Unexpectedly, the shark skin is very rough to the touch.
-Contrary to our intuition, hydrodynamics are not optimized by a perfectly smooth surface.
+Contrary to our intuition, hydrodynamics are not optimised by a perfectly smooth surface.
 On the contrary !
 Shark skin is actually made up of a myriad of small scales which are entangled.
 These small scales have the particularity of having micro-grooves on their surface, which generate a sort of “film” of water which limits friction of the shark's body with the fluid.
 This is called a flow control technique.
 This is what reduces friction and allows the shark to move at low energy cost.

 Here is another example of biomimicry that shows the diversity of applications that can be inspired of a single characteristic of life!